-The system engineering organisation shall implement the product verification according to ECSS-E-ST-10-02.

-By implementing the product verification as per ECSS-E-ST-10-02 the system engineering organisation defines the Verification Plan, as specified in ECSS-E-ST-10-02 Annex A.
+The system engineering function shall define the Verification Plan in accordance with ECSS-E-ST-10-02 Annex A and coordinate the product verification accordingly..

 Product verification

-5.5.2cThe system engineering organisation shall ensure that the verification of the product is performed on the physical architecture as defined in the DDF.
+<<deleted, covered by 5.5.2c.>>.

-The system engineering organisation shall assign the product to a verification product category, as defined in ECSS-E-ST-10-02 Table 5-1.
+The system engineering function shall assign the product to a verification product category, as defined in ECSS-E-ST-10-02 Table 5-1.

-The system engineering organisation shall specify the configuration and environment conditions for product verification and the criteria for its qualification and acceptance.
+The system engineering function shall specify the configuration and environment conditions for product verification and the criteria for its qualification and acceptance.

-The system engineering organisation shall confirm that all product verification objectives are achieved by analysing the results of the verification activities.
+The system engineering function shall confirm that all product verification objectives are achieved by analysing the results of the verification activities.

 This includes analysis of Verification Control Document and its closeout documents, as defined in ECSS-E-ST-10-02 Annex B.

-The system engineering organisation shall ensure that validation of systems with man-in-the-loop takes into account the man related limitations.
+<<deleted>>

-The system engineering organisation shall ensure that the verification covers the complete product including hardware, software, man in the loop, operations and representative mission scenarios (including pre-launch, launch and early orbit, in-orbit, post-landing, or other mission scenario).
+The system engineering function shall ensure that the verification covers the complete product including hardware, software, human-in-the-loop (HITL), operations and representative mission scenarios (including pre-launch, launch and early orbit, in-orbit, post-landing, or other mission scenario).

 1 The testing performed during and at the end of the integration of a system is defined as System Functional Test (SFT).